Applies to: All Reolink cameras & NVRs

 Which One to Use

 The concern about which one to use between NTSC and PAL is less important now.
 Most devices can play video in both formats.
-PAL or NTSC cameras/receivers will work anywhere as long as they are paired with cameras/receivers that use the same format.
+PAL or NTSC cameras/receivers will work anywhere as long as they are paired with cameras/receivers which use the same format.

 Some people prefer PAL over NTSC for OSD display advantages.
 PAL has a higher resolution and it allows sharper and clearer text display on the screen.
 Some would like NTSC for the slightly higher frame rate, which is helpful for smoother FPV video playback.